sgspectra/suicide/README.md

     gulp lint

-Run the test server, it will be accessible on [http://localhost:8080/](http://localhost:8080/)
+Prepares the dev server, it will be accessible on [http://localhost:8080/](http://localhost:8080/)

-    gulp webpack-dev-server
+    gulp dev

-Run all build tasks
+Builds the production hangout.xml file

     gulp